-IMT is the United States hub of the new Global Buildings Performance Network, whose mission is to significantly reduce greenhouse gas emissions associated with building energy use.
-With four hubs (in Washington, Brussels, Beijing, and New Delhi) and a global headquarters in Paris, the GBPN will:
+IMT is the United States hub of the Global Buildings Performance Network, whose mission is to significantly reduce greenhouse gas emissions associated with building energy use.
+With four hubs (in Washington, Brussels, Beijing, and New Delhi) and a global headquarters in Paris, the GBPN:

-- Promote best practices in building energy efficiency and performance
+- Promotes best practices in building energy efficiency and performance

-- Offer world-class energy efficiency expertise to policy makers and business leaders
+- Offers world-class energy efficiency expertise to policy makers and business leaders

-- Advance policies and programs that promote low carbon, energy-efficient buildings worldwide
+- Advances policies and programs that promote low carbon, energy-efficient buildings worldwide

 Jayson Antonoff directs the U.S. hub out of IMT's Washington office, and much of IMT's current work on energy code compliance and building energy performance policy is carried out in collaboration with our GBPN partners.
 Visit globalbuildings.org to learn more.